socrates4nn/socrates4nn.github.io/README.md

 This will transform the BibTeX into HTML.
 Simply commit/push the updated file after running the above.

-(Note that Chris will do this automatically whenever a new paper appears on Sun Jun's / mine DBLP page.)

 Help
 ----

-Contact cposkitt@smu.edu.sg if you face any issues, or want access to the repository / organisation account.
+Contact hlpham@smu.edu.sg if you face any issues, or want access to the repository / organisation account.